There are tons of different apps for freelancers out there, so it can be hard to separate the good ones from the bad ones.

 There are paid versions, but as a freelancer, you can probably just use the free version.

-While Google Drive is excellent for client-facing projects and sharing documents with people you’re working with, I much prefer Dropbox for organizing my own documents.
+I much prefer Dropbox to Google Drive for organizing my own documents, although Google Drive is excellent for client-facing projects and sharing documents with people you’re working with.

 Within Dropbox, you can also now use Paper Docs, which are similar to Google Docs.
 You can write word documents and link them to your other Dropbox documents, making it great to use if you’re working with an internal team.

 There are paid versions of Dropbox, but I’ve been just fine using the free version for the past eight months.
-The next tier up is only $15 a month but offers you up to 5 TB of storage, which is a lot.
+The next tier up is only $9.99 a month and offers you up to 2 TB of storage, which is a lot.

 LastPass is one of the best apps for freelancers if you consistently share passwords with your team or clients.
 As a social media manager, I use LastPass to receive and store social media logins from my clients safely.